zeromq/netmq/docs/actor.md

 ![](Images/ActorTrad.png)

-To take this one step further, let''s see some code that may illustrate this further.
+To take this one step further, let's see some code that may illustrate this further.
 Imagine we had this sort of data structure representing a very slim bank account:

     :::csharp
     public class Account